Catherine Littlefield: Childhood

-Littlefield was born in a Philadelphia rowhouse in 1905 to James H. Littlefield and Caroline Doebele Littlefield (also known as "Mommie").
+Littlefield was born in a Philadelphia rowhome in 1905 to James H. Littlefield and Caroline Doebele Littlefield (also known as "Mommie").
 Her father was a native of Maine who worked for the YMCA and later founded a newsreel business.
 Her mother was raised by her German immigrant grandmother and studied piano at a local conservatory.

 Littlefield had three younger siblings: Jimmie (b.
 1910), Dorothie (b.
 1912), and Carl (b.
 1915).
 In 1908, Mommie began giving three-year-old Littlefield and neighborhood children dancing lessons at a West Philadelphia YMCA.
 In addition, she managed a "kiddie" opera troupe along with her husband.
 Actress and singer Jeanette MacDonald and Ziegfeld Follies star Ann Pennington were members of this troupe as young girls.
 As a preteen, Littlefield studied with C. Ellwood Carpenter, a third-generation member of a famous family of Philadelphia dancing masters.
 Under Carpenter's tutelage, Littlefield performed in stand-alone ballets and semi-professional opera performances.
 Carpenter also had a studio on the Ocean City, New Jersey, boardwalk, and Littlefield took classes with him there during summers when her father worked as a lifeguard.
 After the Littlefield family moved from Philadelphia to suburban Llanerch, Mommie opened a dance studio on the second floor of the Llanerch Firehouse.
 While Mommie nurtured her children's interest in music and dance, Littlefield's father encouraged their natural athleticism.
 He taught them horsemanship and acrobatic stunts, and coached Carl in long-distance swimming.
 Both of Littlefield's parents were gregarious and fun-loving, and the family was known to be sociable and close-knit.